|

 But you went to war in August 1975 knowing that the consequences

-the arrival of the Indonesians?
+would be the arrival of the Indonesians?

 Yes.